By Paul Culp, MA (Oxon.), CFT, GCDF, CCSP

 It would be a mistake to describe AI in the workplace as inevitable or not inevitable, in the most obvious sense of “AI” and “inevitable.”
 We’re past that point now.
 As the cutting-edge Chicago-based technology consultancy Solstice has noted, 70 percent of businesses plan to implement AI this year.
 Ignoring AI is not going to be an option for enterprises that want to match the competition in terms of providing optimal customer interaction, internal decision-making, and operational efficiency.

 On the other hand, what is far from inevitable is whether businesses will grasp the relationship between the human and the digital, continuing to apply human intelligence to decisions about AI.
 According to Solstice, it’s useful to conceive of AI not as “artificial intelligence” but as “augmented intelligence,” a development that we can direct toward enhancing our own capabilities rather than merely automating our tasks.
-“Intelligence” remains the most critical element, and the blind treatment of AI as a magic bullet or as an end in itself likely will be a trap for the unwary.
+“Intelligence” remains the most critical element, and the blind treatment of artificial intelligence as a magic bullet or as an end in itself likely will be a trap for the unwary.
 As we shall see, an old-school type of education might prove useful for averting folly.

 What’s inevitable is the continued growth and application of the technology.
-What’s far from inevitable is whether AI really will serve the purpose of augmenting human intelligence.
+What’s far from inevitable is whether artificial intelligence really will serve the purpose of augmenting human intelligence.
 Artificial, we’ve got; augmented, we’ll see.
 We can’t augment what we don’t have, and the liberal arts could be crucial to having some good ol’ intelligence to begin with.

 The future will belong to companies that neither fight the trend toward AI nor embrace all things digital in the belief that doing so will catapult them into the lead.
-Those that are too slow to embrace AI will simply fall behind in an economy built on the constant acquisition and processing of more and better information.
+Those that are too slow to embrace artificial intelligence will simply fall behind in an economy built on the constant acquisition and processing of more and better information.
 Those that overestimate what AI will do without careful and perhaps incremental implementation are likely to get tangled up in their own feet, creating new procedural headaches for themselves, paying for things they don’t need, and possibly making it more troublesome for customers to get what they want and be treated as they would prefer.

 As Charlie Farmer of Solstice warns: “Those companies that think they are going to ‘implement AI today’ and wake up a fully transformed digital business tomorrow are kidding themselves.
 AI takes time to get right, and attacking it without organizational buy-in and not making your AI capabilities a natural extension of your realistic corporate goals can result in failure.”